costajob/app-servers/README.md

 ```

 ##### Considerations
-I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM and many corporates have invested too much in Java to leave it behind.
+I know Java is pretty fast nowadays: thousands of optimizations have been done to the JVM during the last two decades.
+Jetty uses one thread per connection, delivering consistent results (accepting JVM memory consumption and warm-up times)

 ### asynchttpserver
 I used the Nim asynchttpserver module to implement a high performance asynchronous server.